fcrescimbeni1/Scalar-mode-presence/README.md

 Folders:

--Injection_tests -> files to test TdQNMFromFinalMassSpin waveform and modified waveforms;
+-Injection_tests -> old tests used to calibrate the custom waveforms.

 -Jobs -> injection with GR and recovering scalar/vector (and viceversa);